patzsantos/GuardianDirectory/README.md

 Click the **Exit** button to close the programme.

 ### Testing the Code
 As proposed in Assignment 1, a **unittest**, which is also built-in in **PyCharm** was used to test the code.
-The code run successfully, and the all the functions worked.
+The code run successfully, and all the functions worked.
 ![Test](https://raw.githubusercontent.com/patzsantos/GuardianDirectory/main/GD_Screenshots/unittest.png)

 ### How to Better Improve the Code